lee-b/ChatDev-sane/README.md

 ### 🐳 Quickstart with Docker

-- We thank [ManindraDeMel](https://github.com/ManindraDeMel) for providing Docker support.
+- Thanks to [ManindraDeMel](https://github.com/ManindraDeMel) for providing Docker support.
 Please see [Docker Start Guide](wiki.md#docker-start).

 ## ✨️ Advanced Skills

-For more detailed information, please refer to our [Wiki](wiki.md), where you can find:
+For more detailed information, please refer to the [Wiki](wiki.md), where you can find:

 - An introduction to all command run parameters.
 - A straightforward guide for setting up a local web visualizer demo, which can visualize real-time logs, replayed logs, and ChatChain.